 It works, right?

 With a dog constantly whining in the background, you can’t help but rise to the bait.
 Cries and whines almost always get a reaction from us.
 We either laugh at the dog, talk to the dog, pet the dog or even scold the dog.
 Either way, the whining is reinforced.

-Some dogs whine more than others, and sometimes it even becomes a really annoying habit.
-If you have a dog that tends to whine for attention, the following are some ideas to get the behavior under control.
+Some dogs whine more than others, and sometimes it can become a really annoying habit.
+If you have a dog that tends to whine for attention, read on to gather some ideas to get the behavior under control.

 Stop a Dog From Whining for Attention

 I used to wonder, “Why is my dog whining?”
 When a dog is whining and I do not want to reinforce that behavior, I make absolutely sure I do not give the dog any attention.
-This is a lot harder than it sounds, because even smiling or glancing at the dog is enough attention as far as he’s concerned.
+This is a lot harder than it sounds because even smiling or glancing at the dog is enough attention as far as he’s concerned.
 You’ll learn to recognize your dog’s whines well enough to know when he or she just wants your attention or if something’s genuinely wrong.

 “I recommend getting up and moving away from the dog if it’s too hard to ignore,” said Robin Bennett, a certified professional dog trainer.
 “At a minimum, turn your back on the dog.”